Journal of Corporate Citizenship

 The Journal of Corporate Citizenship (JCC) provides a means by which the challenges and practical realities of corporate citizenship are addressed in an engaging and useful way.
 The journal's primary concentration is to integrate theory about corporate citizenship with management practice.
 For the past ten years, JCC outputs have advanced corporate social responsibility and sustainability worldwide.

-Weatherhead faculty members Dr. David Cooperrider, Fairmount Santrol Professor in Social Entrepreneurship, and Dr. Ron Fry, professor of organizational behavior, now serve as co-editors of the influential publication.
+Weatherhead faculty members Dr. David Cooperrider, Fairmount Santrol - David L. Cooperrider Professor in Appreciative Inquiry, and Dr. Ron Fry, professor of organizational behavior, now serve as co-editors of the influential publication.

 The journal's founding general editor, Malcolm McIntosh of Coventry University, comments, "As pioneers in the field of Appreciative Inquiry, and with their work on making business responsive to more than just the bottom line, both Cooperrider and Fry come to this position exactly when the world needs to be talking across boundaries, breaking the rules, and helping develop the new sustainable enterprise economy."